NASO7Y/naso7y/README.md

 #  Hi , Let's talk about me
-**I’m passionate about Data Science and Machine Learning, with a strong focus on Deep Learning, Computer Vision, and NLP.
+**I’m passionate about Data Science and Machine Learning, with a strong focus on Machine Learning, Deep Learning, Computer Vision, and NLP.
 I thrive on building AI systems that solve real-world challenges using tools like Hugging Face, LangChain, PyTorch, TensorFlow, SKlearn and OpenCV.
 I also enjoy working on LLM-based applications, integrating models via FastAPI and Streamlit.
 Open to work, Contact anytime on LinkedIn**